MicrosoftDocs/windows-ai-docs/docs/get-started-uwp.md

 }
 ```

 Next, we want to bind our inputs and outputs to the model.
+The generated code also includes Input and Output wrapper classes.
+The Input class represents the model's expected inputs, and the Output class represents the model's expected outputs.

-In this case, our model is expecting an input of type VideoFrame.
+To initialize the model's input object, call the Input class constructor, passing in your application data, and make sure that your input data matches the input type that your model expects.
+The MNISTModelInput class expects a VideoFrame, so we use a helper method to get a VideoFrame for the input.

 Using our included helper functions in `helper.cs`, we will copy the contents of the InkCanvas, convert it to type VideoFrame, and bind it to our model.

 ```csharp